agisga/agisga.github.io/_posts/2017-5-6-the-lean-phd-student.md

 :bulb: Learn how valuable your audience actually considers your idea to be based on the received feedback and your actionable metrics of choice.
 Utilize that new knowledge to improve the initial idea in order to make it more valuable to a targeted scientific audience, and adjust your assumptions about what your audience needs.

-In *The Lean Startup* this type of a modification process on your initial idea is called a *pivot*, or in Eric Ries words: "A pivot is a structured course correction designed to test a new fundamental hypothesis about the product, strategy, and engine of growth."
+In *The Lean Startup* this type of a modification process on your initial idea is called a *pivot*, or in Eric Ries' words: "A pivot is a structured course correction designed to test a new fundamental hypothesis about the product, strategy, and engine of growth."
 Having obtained the corrected research idea, you would go back to step 1 and reiterate the whole process.

 ### Conclusion

 So, what do we get out of all of this?
 I think that a clear strategy emerges here.

 The strategy consists in striving to push results out fast, in order to receive feedback fast, which (feedback) is evaluated according to a suitable set of actionable metrics that were chosen in advance.
 That is, one needs to be writing papers fast, initially without worrying about things outside the scope of an MVP, such as the perfect word choice, the optimal formatting, coverage of all corner cases, etc., in order to get and measure the feedback from members of the target scientific audience quickly.
-Consequently the ideas need to be improved according to what was learned, and the process is iterated.
+Then the ideas need to be improved upon according to what was learned, and the process is reiterated.
 One of the major goals of the PhD student should be to minimize the time required to pass through this loop.

-So, is this a good strategy for a PhD student?
+So is this a good strategy for a PhD student?
 Well, I can't say before I try it out :stuck_out_tongue:.
-One crucial factor I didn't mention yet though is the PhD advisor.
+One crucial factor not mentioned here though is the PhD advisor.
 In my case I have a lot of freedom to come up with my own projects and pursue my own ideas as long as they are within a specific (but somewhat loosely-defined) area, and I could totally incorporate this lean startup inspired research strategy into my work.
 On the other extreme, there are professors who micromanage their PhD student's every step, in which case the PhD student will find it much harder to experiment with their research strategy.

 ----------------------------------
 [^nonexperimental]: Please note that I'm writing from the point of view of mathematical, statistical, and computational sciences, rather than from the viewpoint of experimental sciences.